Wormholes and out-of-time ordered correlators in gauge/gravity duality: Discussion and conclusions

-The basic findings, summed up in the previous section, are in a sense expected: we know from \cite{scramble,scramble2} that the black holes are the fastest scramblers,\footnote{From a rigorous viewpoint this is actually still a conjecture, but physical arguments accumulated in the meantime support it strongly.} thus no wonder that removing the black hole horizon slows down the scrambling.
-Since fast wormholes still have the horizon some of the time, it is also logical that their Lyapunov exponent is nonzero (albeit smaller than the maximal value).
-But \emph{even in the slow wormhole limit the Lyapunov exponent is nonzero, only very small}, as long as we are below some critical coupling $\gamma$ (and even then we actually only have strong indication but no proof that it drops exactly to zero).
-In principle, this might be an artifact of the slow wormhole approximation, i.e., the fact that the wormhole is long-living but still not eternal.
-However, a recent work on the exact eternal SYK wormhole from field theory side \cite{otocsykexp} has found \emph{nonzero Lyapunov exponent with the same type of scaling} $\exp(-E_g/2T)$ where $E_g$ is the energy gap in the wormhole phase.
+The basic findings, summed up in the previous subsection, are in a sense expected: we know from \cite{scramble,scramble2} that black holes are the fastest scramblers,\footnote{From a rigorous viewpoint this is actually still a conjecture, but physical arguments accumulated in the meantime support it strongly.} thus it is no wonder that removing the black hole horizon slows down the scrambling.
+Since fast wormholes still have a horizon some of the time, it is also logical that their Lyapunov spectrum always contains one exponent with the MSS value $2\pi T$, together with other, smaller exponents which are only important in the transient regime, long before saturation.
+Most of the time, OTOC is dominated by the fastest, MSS chaos rate.

+The difficult case of slow wormholes is for now too demanding for analytical work.
+The numerical results from \ref{appc} suggest a scaling of the Lyapunov exponent of the form $\exp(-\mathrm{const.}/T)$.
+A work on the exact eternal SYK wormhole from field theory side \cite{otocsykexp} has found \emph{nonzero Lyapunov exponent with the same type of scaling} $\exp(-E_g/2T)$ where $E_g$ is the energy gap in the wormhole phase.
 Is it more than a coincidence?
 Maybe yes because (1) it might be a universal effect independent of the details of the model (2) slow wormholes should have a smooth limit to eternal ones.
-Maybe no because (1) the eternal SYK wormhole is a $0+1$-dimensional field theory, dual to $1+1$-dimensional Jackiw-Teitelboim (JT) gravity, very different from general relativity in $2+1$ dimension that we consider (2) it is unlikely that the energy gap can be matched to the constant of proportionality that we find $(2+3\Delta_1)/\pi$.
+Maybe no because (1) the eternal SYK wormhole is a $0+1$-dimensional field theory, dual to $1+1$-dimensional Jackiw-Teitelboim (JT) gravity, very different from gravity in $2+1$ dimension that we consider (2) it is unlikely that the energy gap can be matched to the constant of proportionality that we find.
 We hope to learn more on this question in the future.

-One caveat is in order about our perturbative treatment.
-We expand in small wormhole coupling $\gamma$.
-Therefore, one might worry that the critical $\gamma$ above which the Lyapunov exponent drops to zero is beyond the scope of the perturbative treatment.
-However, the formal requirement for the series expansion is $\gamma<1$ which is satisfied.
-Besides, the metric stays close to a black hole in most of the space as we can see, e.g., from the geodesic plots in Fig.~\ref{figgeod}.
-This suggests -- but by no means proves -- that our perturbative findings are sound.